Hatim al-Awni

-Hatim ibn Arif al-Awni (حاتم بن عارف العوني; born 1966) is a Saudi Islamic scholar.
+Hatim bin Arif al-Awni (حاتم بن عارف العوني; born 1966) is a Saudi Islamic scholar.
 Born in Ta'if to a Sharifian family, al-Awni completed his BA, MA and PhD in Sharia at the College of Da'wah and Fundamentals of Religion at Umm al-Qura University, where he later became Associate Professor.
 He was appointed as a member of the Consultative Assembly of Saudi Arabia, serving two terms between 12 April 2005 and 10 January 2013.
 A student of al-Albani, his research focuses on hadith studies.
 Al-Awni advocates for a reformed Wahhabism which he envisages as a "correctionist movement".

 Theological views

 Al-Awni argues that some Wahhabi and Salafi clerics definition of worship (ibadah) is incorrect, stating it is a "specific action of the heart" and emphasizing the importance of intentions.
 Therefore, he says, they have misunderstood what constitutes shirk in worship and wrongly takfir others, including Shias.

 He also argues for limited freedom of thought, where people would be free to hold views as long as they do not encourage criminal acts, exploit ignorance or undermine the "fundamentals of religion".
 According to him, this would allow for "true dialogue" that would, among other benefits, encourage fruitful debate and correct unreasonable beliefs.
 Without this, he states, hypocrisy becomes widespread and one cannot achieve true certainty in their faith as they cannot know if it is built upon secure arguments.
 In addition, al-Awni opines that an Islamic society can accommodate both religions considered to have man-made and divine origins.

 In al-Awni's view, the doctrine of al-Wala' wal-Bara' is fundamental to belief but does not preclude acting judiciously and humanely to unbelievers who are peaceful toward Muslims.